 Minor in Linguistics

 The Department of Linguistics offers course work leading to the Minor in Linguistics that will engage students in the description and analysis of language, language use, and language learning.
-The Minor will position students for further study in linguistics as well as for many careers in which critical thinking is required.
+The Minor will position students for further study in linguistics as well as for many careers in which explicit knowledge of how language works is required.

 The applications of linguistics are varied and far-reaching, especially relevant for education, psychology, anthropology, communication, natural language processing and generation, human-machine interface design, language teaching, language app design and assessments.

 Alums Heading link

 “I am very excited to be soon pursuing an MSc in Medical Anthropology at the University at Oxford, England!
 Having graduated with a degree in Anthropology and minors in Linguistics and Biological Sciences from UIC, being a part of this program will be an incredibly meaningful way to synthesize the three disciplines into a formal course of study.
 Medical anthropology is the study of how health and illness are shaped, experienced, and understood through global, historical, and political forces, and the MSc in Medical Anthropology will provide extensive teaching that combines social and bio-anthropological approaches to the study of health and healing in diverse societies and cultures.
 As an aspiring physician, I hope that this opportunity will serve as a way to cultivate and strengthen the empathy, open-mindedness, and sociocultural sensitivity that is expected of a medical professional.
 I have had such a wonderful time being part of the vibrant Linguistics and UIC community over the past three years, and I’m looking forward to taking everything that I have learned here on my future adventures!”